-One year after a highly critical audit report, the Baltimore Brew reports that the City of Baltimore is preparing to repay nearly $7 million in mismanaged federal grant funds from a $9.5 million federal award earmarked to serve the homeless community.
+The Baltimore Brew reported that the City of Baltimore was preparing to repay nearly $7 million in federal funding from a $9.5 million federal award earmarked to serve the homeless community.

 The US Office of the Inspector General for Housing and Urban Development (HUD) reported that virtually 100% of the grant funds expended where not substantiated at the time of the audit.

 The main areas of the audit findings centered around three areas:

 - Lack of oversight and monitoring of subrecipients